 Flowering and Pollination

 The Rafflesia produces a tiny bud on the host tetrastigma vine.
-The bud erupts near the plants roots or twining tendrils.
+The bud erupts near the plant's roots or twining tendrils.
 The bud takes 12 months to swell before it blossoms.
 It blooms around midnight on a rainy night, according to the Oracle Education Foundation.
 The blossom lasts only 5 to 7 days.
-Flowers are either male or female and produce a pungent unpleasant aroma that many say smells similar to rotting flesh.
+Flowers are either male or female and produce a pungent, unpleasant aroma that many say smells similar to rotting flesh.
 The unpleasant smell attracts flies to help ensure pollination.
-The flowers appear with 5 large petals and a reddish-orange coloration.
+The flowers appear with five large petals and a reddish-orange coloration.
 White speckling adorns each petal.

 Pollination is rare because most locations contain only male flowers or female flowers.
 In order for pollination to occur, the fly must land on the male flower and then take the pollen to the female flower.
 If pollination occurs, the flower produces a globular, smooth-skinned fruit measuring up to 5 inches (13 cm) in diameter.
 It contains thousands of seeds.
 Birds and squirrels enjoy eating the fruit and help to spread the Rafflesia seeds through their eliminations.

 The Rafflesia is in serious danger of extinction as the rain forest is burned and cleared for crop production and urban growth.
 The buds are also harvested and sold because locals believe they have medicinal properties if consumed.
 The plant has never been cultivated in captivity, and it only grows on the tetrastigma vine, so its survival is seriously threatened.